rerun-modules/rundeck-exec/README.md

-Use *rundeck-run* to run jobs, get their status and obtain execution output.
+Use *rundeck-exec* to run jobs, get their status and obtain execution output.

 ### Common options for connecting to rundeck
-The two options below are used by the rundeck-run commands.
+The two options below are used by the rundeck-exec commands.
 You can set environment variable

 * --server-url <"${SERVER_URL:-}">: "rundeck base url"
 * --api-token <${API_TOKEN:-}>: "the API access token"--api-token <>